Attorney to Handle GEICO Insurance Claims

 All motorists in Ohio must carry minimum auto insurance coverage, but some drivers violate these laws.
 You can file a first-party claim with your insurance company through uninsured or underinsured coverage, if you do have this option.

-Look Out for Signs of Insurance Bad Faith
+Signs of GEICO Bad Faith

 - Delays paying out compensation without explanation